preboot/angular-webpack/README.md

 [![Dependency Status](https://david-dm.org/preboot/angular2-webpack/status.svg)](https://david-dm.org/preboot/angular2-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angular2-webpack/dev-status.svg)](https://david-dm.org/preboot/angular2-webpack#info=devDependencies)
 [![Join the chat at https://gitter.im/preboot/angular2-webpack](https://badges.gitter.im/preboot/angular2-webpack.svg)](https://gitter.im/preboot/angular2-webpack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Note: This guide is following the Angular's [Style Guide](http://angular.io/styleguide) so I will be changing conventions here and there eventually.
-You are free to use your own conventions with this starter.**
-**Note 2: There is no conventions yet for RC5 on the style guide so there will be a future update here for that.**

 A complete, yet simple, starter for Angular 2 using Webpack.

 This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
 Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.